Switzerland

 Compliance – On average, a company in Switzerland may require 19 payments and 63 hours per year to prepare, file and pay corporate income tax, value-added tax, and labor taxes, including payroll taxes and social contributions.

-Personal income tax – An individual is deemed to be tax resident in Switzerland, if he or she resides in Switzerland permanently, or is physically present in Switzerland for at least 30 days to carry out a professional activity or is physically present in Switzerland for 90 days.
+Personal income tax – An individual is deemed to be tax resident in Switzerland, if he or she is domiciled in Switzerland, or is physically present in Switzerland for at least 30 days to carry out a professional activity or is physically present in Switzerland for 90 days.

 Resident individuals are taxed on a worldwide basis, while non-residents pay taxes on income accrued within the borders of Switzerland.